conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 }
 ~~~

 Note you may need to specify an exact version of intervention/image to prevent version lookup, this is because Laravel can run artisan before resolving all the composer packages and the config file of Laravel will contain an error if package classes don't yet exist.

-Now we can make the store function to upload the image in the UploadController.
+Now we can make the store function to upload the image in the _UploadController_.

 ~~~